Solar physics: Renaissance period

 In astronomy, the renaissance period started with the work of Nicolaus Copernicus.
 He proposed that planets revolve around the Sun and not around the Earth, as it was believed at the time.
 This model is known as the heliocentric model.
 His work was later expanded by Johannes Kepler and Galileo Galilei.
 Particularly, Galilei used his new telescope to look at the Sun.
 In 1610, he discovered sunspots on its surface.
 In the autumn of 1611, Johannes Fabricius wrote the first book on sunspots, De Maculis in Sole Observatis ("On the spots observed in the Sun").

 Modern times

 Modern day solar physics is focused towards understanding the many phenomena observed with the help of modern telescopes and satellites.
 Of particular interest are the structure of the solar photosphere, the coronal heat problem and sunspots.

 Research

 The Solar Physics Division of the American Astronomical Society boasts 555 members (as of May 2007), compared to several thousand in the parent organization.

+In Europe, there is the European Solar Physics Division of the European Physical Society, which has been organizing the European Solar Physics Meeting (ESPM).